Waterstrong/pact-workshop/README.md

        id "au.com.dius.pact" version "3.6.1"
    }
    ```
-2. Add gradle task `pactPublish` in the same gradle file with auth info (using http as demo here):
+2. Add Gradle task `pactPublish` in the same gradle file with auth info (using http as demo here):
    ```
    pact {
        publish {